MikeSoughton/twitter-nlp/README.md

 Okay; so when I came to add, commit and push new changes (without pulling again) I **did** have to add and commit before pushing, so maybe I had already done them before pulling.
 Or maybe pulling is just weird - this we can figure out in the future.

 So once we are up and running, the four commands that we would use are pull, add, commit and push.
+At least for the moment, since this is new to me, I'll keep separate backups somewhere else since git can be scary and you could end up overwriting progress if something goes wrong.

 #### Merging
 This is a bit more advanced and is done when... well it's a bit complicated and we won't use it now, but maybe we will use it later.